1. Preparing your environment for installation

 -

 Foreman server is configured with a custom certificate.
-For more information, see Configuring Foreman server with a Custom SSL Certificate in Installing Foreman Server with Katello nightly plugin on Enterprise Linux.
+For more information, see Configuring Foreman server with a custom SSL certificate in Installing Foreman Server with Katello nightly plugin on Enterprise Linux.

 -